operasoftware/devopera/articles/_posts/2013-04-17-animating-flexboxes-the-lowdown.md

 - Made the boxes fill the whole of the screen width **and** height
 - Added the headings back in, fixing the layout problem they were creating and keeping them accessible in the process
-- Used Modernizr to make the examples work in older browsers that support the legacy Flexbox syntax
+- Used Modernizr to make the examples work in older browsers that support the legacy flexbox syntax
 - Made it keyboard accessible

 [Try the final example live][7].